 A dental implant is an artificial component that interfaces directly with the supporting bone of the skull or jaw for a dental implant such as a denture or a bridge.
-Dental implants have many benefits over traditional bridges and crowns because they are not limited to the use of tooth replacements but can also be used to replace missing teeth or to correct malocclusions.
-They are also used as orthodontics anchors that help align the jaw in jaw misalignment and a functional component of dental devices for the patient's bite.
+Dental implants have many benefits over traditional bridges and crowns because they are not limited to tooth replacements but can also be used to replace missing teeth or correct malocclusions.
+They are also used as orthodontics anchors that help align the jaw in jaw misalignment and are a functional component of dental devices for the patient's bite.

 As a patient, you may be concerned about your implant's compatibility with your existing teeth.
 Most dental implants are designed to be completely compatible with their bone environment.
 However, in some cases, the implant will need to be made from a different material or have a different porosity than your remaining natural teeth.
 To ensure that your implants are compatible, you should contact your cosmetic dentist immediately after the surgery to complete the procedure correctly.
 The implant will be placed securely into the bone before you begin eating or speaking.

 Implants do require the assistance of a qualified dentist or orthodontist to correctly position and adjust them during the surgery process.
 During the surgical procedure, the dental implant professional will position the implants within the bone.
 They will also take special care to ensure that the implants are correctly aligned to ensure proper fit.
 While there may be a slight movement of the implants from time to time, these minor movements are minimal and should be easily detectable and resolved once the operation is completed.
 Implants are not recommended for children.
 Children cannot perform the required actions for placement and adjustment of dental implants correctly.
 This will lead to a delay in the healing of the implants and may also result in a loss of the implant.
 It is recommended that children be placed after 16 years but not older than 18 years.